yiyuma/technical-tutorials/Testing/JUnit5.md

      void testRunInFirst(){...}
     }
     ```
-- @Disabled: Disable a test method.
+- @Disabled: Disable a test class or a test method.
 It is not inherited.
 - @EnabledOnOs: Enable test when running on a given operatin system.
   ```
   @EnabledOnOs(OS.WINDOWS)